learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 Recall that we can eliminate null values by removing the offending columns and/or rows from our dataset.

 **_-Removing Data-_**
-* Drop rows that contain null values, if there aren't many and we are still left with alot of good data
+* Drop rows that contain null values, if there aren't many and we are still left with a lot of good data
 * Drop columns that contain a disproportionate amount of null values.

 #### Replacing Data

-Recall that we can also replace null values with other values, and that the strategies for doing so depend on the type of the data in question:
+Recall that we can also replace null values with other values and that the strategies for doing so depend on the type of data in question:

 **_-Numeric Data-_**
 * Replacing Nulls with column median